Last Updated on

 TAKE 8 DAYS OF ANNUAL LEAVE AT EASTER FOR 16 DAYS OFF WORK

-Easter is always a good time to bag a solid chunk of time off work without using up all of your annual leave, and it’s no different in 2020.
-Good Friday and Easter Monday fall on the 10th and 13th April next year, so if you take between 6th-9th April and 14th-17th April as annual leave, you’ll be out of office from 4th-19th April, thanks to the added days from weekends.
-By taking the four days after Easter Monday off, you can treat yourself to a 10-day holiday.
+Easter is always a good time to bag a solid chunk of time off work without using up all of your annual leave, and it’s no different in 2021.
+Good Friday and Easter Monday fall on the 2nd and 5th April, so if you take between 29th-31st Match and 1st, plus 6th-9th April as annual leave, you’ll be out of the office from 29th March – 9th April, thanks to the added days from weekends.
+By taking the eight days off, you can treat yourself to a 16-day holiday.

 Where to go: One week in Bali Itinerary